 What is capsaicin?

-- 0.025% (called Zostrix) which is used to relieve pain in osteoarthritis.
+- 0.025% (called Zostrix) is used to relieve pain in osteoarthritis.

-- Capsaicin cream is applied to the skin of the painful area.
+- Capsaicin cream is applied to the painful area on the skin.

-- The usual dose of capsaicin cream is a pea-sized amount to the affected area 4 times daily (not more than every 4 hours).
+- The usual dose of capsaicin cream is a pea-sized amount to the affected area 3 to 4 times daily (not more than every 4 hours).

-- Pain relief usually begins within the first week of treatment and increases with continuing regular application for the next 2 to 8 weeks.
+- Pain relief usually begins within the first week of treatment and increases with regular application over the next few weeks.
+Review after 4 to 8 weeks.